kcc-community/kcc-docs/en-us.md

 Mission: To accelerate the flow of value around the world without boundaries.

+## Risk statement

+- Before any operations in the fields related to cryptocurrency or DeFi, please first do your own research.
+- All users and developers can build the dApp in KCC testnet then the mainnet in the follow-up for free.
+- Please distinguish the test environment (the testnet) from the main network environment (the mainnet).
+The assets generated in the test environment do not have value, so please be careful against the cryptocurrency fraud.
+- KCC will announce authorization, promotion and other cooperation through its official social network, please kindly check the official information and avoid phishing sites.
+- Please make sure that you are visiting the official website to avoid the loss of private key.

 # Network Params
 Community users can use any Ethereum compatible wallet to configure with KCC network params, like [metamask](https://metamask.io/), [myetherwallet](https://www.myetherwallet.com/), [imtoken](https://token.im/), [TokenPocket](https://www.tokenpocket.pro/) etc.